Helmut Lent: Childhood, education and early career

-Lent was born on 13 June 1918 in Pyrehne, district of Landsberg an der Warthe, Province of Brandenburg, Germany (now Pyrzany, Lubusz Province, western Poland) and christened Helmut Johannes Siegfried Lent.
+Lent was born on 13 June 1918 in Pyrehne, district of Landsberg an der Warthe, then in the Province of Brandenburg within the German Empire, now Pyrzany, Lubusz Province, western Poland, and christened Helmut Johannes Siegfried Lent.
 He was the fifth child of Johannes Lent, a Lutheran minister and Marie Elisabeth, née Braune.
 Helmut Lent had two older brothers, Werner and Joachim, and two older sisters, Käthe and Ursula.
 His family was deeply religious; in addition to his father, both of his brothers and both grandfathers were also Lutheran ministers.

 From Easter 1924 until Easter 1928, Lent attended the local public primary school at Pyrehne.
 His father and oldest brother Werner then tutored him at home in preparation for the entrance examination at the public secondary school at Landsberg.
 (Note: After 1933 the school was renamed Hermann Göring Hochschule.)
 In February 1933, Helmut joined the Jungvolk, the junior branch of the Hitler Youth.
 From March 1933, he acted as a youth platoon leader, or Jungzugführer (1 March 1933 – 1 April 1935) and flag-bearer, or Fähnleinführer (1 April 1935 – 9 November 1935) until he left the Jungvolk to prepare for his diploma examination.
 Helmut passed his graduation examinations at the age of seventeen on 12 December 1935.
 On 2 February 1936, he began the eight-week compulsory National Labor Service (Reichsarbeitsdienst) at Mohrin.
 He joined the military service in the Luftwaffe as a Fahnenjunker on 1 April 1936, against the wishes of his father.

 His military training began on 6 April 1936 at the 2nd Air Warfare School (Luftkriegsschule 2) at Gatow, on the south-western outskirts of Berlin.
 He swore the National Socialist oath of allegiance on 21 April 1936.
 Flight training began on Monday, 7 August 1936 at Gatow.
 His first flight was in a Heinkel He 72 Kadet D-EYZA single engine biplane.
 Lent logged his first solo flight on 15 September 1936 in a Focke-Wulf Fw 44 Stieglitz.
 By this time, Lent had accumulated 63 flights in his logbook.
 In conjunction with flight training, the students also learned to drive motorcycles and cars and during one of these training exercises, Lent was involved in a road accident, breaking his upper leg badly enough to prevent him from flying for five months.
 This did not adversely affect his classroom training and on 1 April 1937, after taking his commission examination, he was promoted to Fähnrich.
 On 19 October 1937 Lent completed his flight training and was awarded the A/B License.
 He earned his wings on 15 November 1937.
 On 1 February 1938, he was promoted to Oberfähnrich (first ensign), and on 1 March 1938 to Leutnant.
 By this time, he had made 434 flights in eight different types of aircraft and had accumulated 112 hours and 48 minutes flying time, mostly in daylight flights, in single engine training aircraft.